PraveenSh5/PSC-Font/README.md

-This is a code based on a code i saw online i made a few adjustments
+This is a code based on a code i saw online i made a few adjustments.